Currow: Currow Wildlife Park

-Scoil Mhuire Agus Naomh Threasa

-Scoil Mhuire Agus Naomh Threasa (English: St Mary's and Teresa School) is the primary school serving the parish of Currow.
-Originally Scoil Mhuire, the Department of Education amalgamated Scoil Mhuire with Kilsarcon School which centralized resources to the more modern facility in Currow Village.

 Brown Flesk River

 Currow is situated on the Brown Flesk River (An Fhleisc Rua), a tributary of the River Maine.
 This river is designated a salmonid river under the EU Freshwater Fish Directive and is a productive angling river with high quality spawning and nursery grounds.
 This designation aims to protect and improve the quality of fresh waters that support certain species of fish.

 Meredith Estate

 The Herberts were the first British family to settle in Currow during the plantations.
 The Merediths came to Currow in 1635 and bought some of the Herbert Estate.
 They were originally silversmiths.
 They built a stately home close to the village, now named after Richard Meredith, Dicksgrove, much of which still remains today, particularly the main house, gate lodges, and the estate walls which now run along a section of the R561.
 The Meredith mansion was burned out in 1932.
 In 1935 the Land Commission took over the estate lands.
 Currow GAA grounds are now located on the estate grounds.